What are Fixed Income Bonds?

-Fixed income bonds involve two parties: the lender, i.e., you, and the organization, which receives the money.
-When the organization, such as the government or a company, needs money, they may offer bonds at a variable or fixed interest rate for a particular duration.
+Fixed income bonds involve two parties: the lender, i.e., you, and the organisation, which receives the money.
+When the organisation, such as the government or a company, needs money, they may offer bonds at a variable or fixed interest rate for a particular duration.
 The interest rate is called the coupon rate, and the bond’s duration is its term.

 Fixed interest bonds are suitable for every type of investor.
 Fixed interest securities are less risky, provide guaranteed returns, and help diversify your portfolio.
 Bonds act as a hedge against market volatility, preventing capital erosion.
 Thanks to new-age platforms like Invest by Yubi, investing in bonds has also become easy.

 You can use Yubi Invest to buy market-linked debentures, covered or perpetual bonds, and commercial papers.
 The platform has already facilitated transactions worth over ₹4,000 crores, accounting for nearly 50% of covered bonds in India.